European-XFEL/howToMiddlelayer/source/chap6/channels.rst

                               accessMode=AccessMode.READONLY)

 Notice that this class has a variable `daqDataType` defined.
 This is to enable the DAQ to triage the data.
-The type can either be of PULSE or TRAIN resolution.
+The type can be of either PULSE or TRAIN resolution.

 Now that the schema is defined, here's how to send data over the output channel::

-    @Slot(displayedName="Send P2P Data")
+    @Slot(displayedName="Send Pipeline Data")
     @coroutine
-    def sendP2P(self):
+    def sendPipeline(self):
         self.output.schema.floatProperty = 3.5
         yield from self.output.writeData()

 Input Channels
 --------------
-Receiving data from a p2p channel connection is done by decorating a function with `InputChannel`::
+Receiving data from a Pipeline Channel is done by decorating a function with `InputChannel`::

     @InputChannel(displayedName="Input")